 In establishing the Brian Stacey Memorial Trust, Stacey's family, friends and colleagues chose to honour his professional choices by creating an award that would help to encourage emerging conductors to gain experience, in particular by crossing art-form barriers.
 The Trust's first award allowed Guy Noble, then known foremost as a conductor of musicals, to compose, conduct and record a Flute Concerto, which was subsequently broadcast on the third anniversary of Stacey’s death, in October 1999.
 From 1999 to 2001 the Trust contributed an award to the Westfield Young Conductor of the year programme, managed by Symphony Australia.
 In 2002 the Trust expanded its brief to allow a more general support for emerging conductors.
 The Trust’s decision to approach Live Performance Australia, who manage the Helpmann Awards reflects its belief that the Stacey Award, like its namesake, should not be confined to any single area of musical endeavour.

-Thanks to The Opus 50 Charitable Trust for their generous support towards the 2013 Brian Stacey Award.
+Special thanks to Opus50 Charitable Trust for generously helping support the 2016 Brian Stacey Award.

 Word Format | PDF